NUKnightLab/how-we-work/teams/Software.md

 The last 2 items (questions and bugs) will probably be focused within one or two repositories (e.g. you will normally only tackle a single bug at a time), but for the overall list, be sure to check through all repositories where you might have relevant outstanding issues.

+## Troubleshooting and tips

+### StoryMap

+It is often helpful to import a user's storymap into your own account for troubleshooting.
+To import, get the StoryMap share link from the user, and go to this endpoint: http://storymap.knightlab.com/select.html?import_url=[STORYMAP URL]

+There is a `userinfo` endpoint that can be useful while troubleshooting some problems.
+You can have the user go to this endpoint and copy the information to send you: https://storymap.knightlab.com/userinfo/.
+Information includes:
+  * user agent (i.e. user's browser)
+  * user id (uid).
+This is the key by which the user's media is organized in s3
+  * user record.
+User metadata that is stored in Mongo.
+It includes references to their maps, and some Google account info

 ## Tools and resources

   * The Knight Lab [Zendesk help center](https://knightlab.zendesk.com/hc/en-us)